Stanley Furniture

-Stanley Furniture was an American furniture manufacturer based in High Point, North Carolina, United States.
+Stanley Furniture is an American furniture manufacturer based in High Point, North Carolina, United States.

 History

 Stanley Furniture was founded in April 1924 by Thomas Bahnson Stanley, who later became Governor of Virginia.
 Stanley learned the furniture business from his father-in-law, John D. Bassett, who had founded and owned Bassett Furniture in Bassett, Virginia.
 Stanley located his new company near Bassett, and the community it was in was soon named Stanleytown.

 Early years

 In early 1924, Thomas B. Stanley resigned from his position at Basset Furniture in order to start his own company, Stanley Furniture.
 He founded the company in his home county of Henry County, Virginia and brought on his nephew, Fred A. Stanley, and his brother, John W. Stanley, as some of the company's first employees.
 While building the first Stanley Furniture factory, Stanley decided to build a company town along with it.
 With that plan, Stanleytown, Virginia was developed.
 Over 100 homes were built to house the new factory's workers, and new roadways were paved.
 Rent for the new homes was $4-$5 per month.

 Stanley Furniture's first furniture collection, a dining room suite, debuted in 1925 and consisted of a buffet, china closet, server, table and chairs.
 The success of this first collection ushered in a time of prosperity for the company.
 Profits steadily rose from 1925 through 1928, and in 1929 the company decided to double its production capacity to meet growing demands.

-When the Wall Street Crash of 1929 hit, Stanley Furniture was in debt from the recent expansion.
+When the Wall Street crash of 1929 hit, Stanley Furniture was in debt from the recent expansion.
 In order to keep the company alive, the 400 Stanley employees accepted a pay cut and agreed to work ten hours of time for nine hours of pay.
 Stanley himself accepted a pay cut of 125%.
 To compensate for this lack of income, Stanley lowered rents by 20% in Stanleytown.
 Due to these changes, the company was able to operate through the Great Depression and maintain a narrow profit margin.